Peter Elbow

 Peter Henry Elbow (April 14, 1935 – February 6, 2025) was an American academic who was a professor of English at the University of Massachusetts Amherst, where he also directed the Writing Program from 1996 until 2000.

-As a scholar whose published work raised both academic and popular awareness of scholarship within the field of Rhetoric and Composition, Elbow’s research includes theory, practice, and pedagogy.
+As a scholar whose published work raised both academic and popular awareness of scholarship within the field of Rhetoric and Composition, Elbow's research includes theory, practice, and pedagogy.
 He is one of the pioneers of freewriting.

-Background
+Early life and education

 Peter Henry Elbow was born in New York City on April 14, 1935, one of three children born to C. William and Helen (née Platt) Elbow.
 He grew up in Fair Lawn, New Jersey, and spent his summers on Martha's Vineyard.
 In the introduction to the second edition of Writing Without Teachers, Elbow says that his interest in writing practices came from his own difficulty with writing.
 He attended Proctor Academy and Williams College from 1953 to 1957.
 While at Exeter College, Oxford University, on scholarship from Williams, he struggled to write the assigned essays, though he ultimately earned his MA.
 However, when he began his PhD in English at Harvard University, his writing difficulties persisted, causing him to leave in the first year of his studies.
 Elbow began teaching, first as an instructor at MIT from 1960 to 1963, and then as one of five founding members of Franconia College from 1963 to 1965.
 It was at Franconia where Elbow discovered he could write more easily when writing for colleagues or students rather than as an assigned piece.

 In 1965, Elbow returned to graduate school, this time at Brandeis University.
 He had to get over beginning by trying to write "well"—that is to write good sentences and work from an outline.
 He had to learn to write what he liked to call "garbage."
 He came to accept that he simply couldn't write right; he could only write wrong; and then try by revising to make it right.
 Elbow has said that the process of freewriting really came about during this time in his life.
 He would sit down with his typewriter and type out all his thoughts, making writing a sort of therapy.
 This helped him to write his graduate papers.
 When it came time to write a dissertation, he spent a year trying to write about metaphor—not metaphor as linguistic decoration but metaphor as thinking.
 He realized that this would make the process interminable.
 He settled on Chaucer.
 He would eventually make his dissertation book-length and publish it in 1975 under the title Oppositions in Chaucer.